The Importance of Our Work

 News and Events!

-The Pete Deal Highlander Golf Classic will be held on Friday, May 31, 2019.
-The Annual event raises money to provide scholarships for Highlander students who have shown a commitment to community service!
+The Pete Deal Highlander Golf Classic will be held on Monday, June 3, 2023.
+The annual event raises money for an endowment in Pete's name to provide scholarships for Highlander students who have shown a commitment to community service!